 It is important that you take steps to preserve and collect evidence; doing so preserves the potential options available following a sexual assault.
 To preserve evidence: (1) do not wash your face or hands; (2) do not shower or bathe; (3) do not brush your teeth; (4) do not change clothes or straighten up the area where the assault took place; (5) do not dispose of clothes or other items that were present during the assault, or use the restroom; and, (6) seek a medical exam immediately.
-If you already cleaned up from the assault, you can still report the crime, as well as seek medical or counseling treatment.
+If you already engaged in any of these behaviors, you can still report the crime, as well as seek medical or counseling treatment.